Ignatiusdork/mortscoin/README.md

-# mortscoin
+# Mortscoin

-Streamline your tasks with TaskFlow, a clean and intuitive to-do list web app designed for effective organization and productivity.
+Mints your favourite morts token during ICO, really valuable fo future usecases you dont want to miss out!

-This project is for my practice in web development, specifically focusing on DOM manipulation, HTML, CSS, and JavaScript.
+This project is for my practice in web3 development, specifically focusing on Solidity, Hardhat, Ethers.js, HTML, CSS, and JavaScript.

 [LiveVisit](https://mortscoin.vercel.app/)